Tanning after Cosmetic Surgery: Why you shouldn’t get Sun on your Scars

 For breast surgery, it will depend on if you have your breast implant placement through the inframammary fold (IMF) or through the armpit area (known as a transaxillary approach).
 Either way, you don’t want your scars exposed to sunlight until they fully heal and settle – typically you’ll need to wait at least a full 6 months – but often 12 months is best before the skin is healed properly.
 Too much sun, too soon?
 You could end with a much more visible scar than you would have otherwise.

 For breast reduction or breast lift scars, are typically a lot longer and more noticeable than breast implant scars.
 But if you care for them properly using our scar minimisation strategies, surgery aftercare tips and scar treatments, you can usually minimise them nicely.

 Liposuction scars are relatively small in size, but still, benefit from proper scar management and staying out of the sun after Liposuction.
 The risk if you don’t?
 More noticeable scars.

 For most body surgeries, such as Tummy Tuck surgery or Belt Lipectomy, Thigh Lift Surgery or Arm Lift/Brachioplasty surgery to reduce upper arm flab, the scars are typically long and need proper management to help keep them minimised.

 As a leading Female Plastic Surgeon, Dr Rebecca Wyten frequently advises her patients: “…the scar that remains after plastic surgery is related to the type of incision line that is needed [to aim for optimal results from your procedure.”
 Dr Patrick Briggs agrees.
 He states that for body lift surgery after weight loss (excess skin reduction): “…you need to place the incision lines in the areas that need reduction.
 For Belt Lipectomy surgery, Brachioplasty (arm reduction) surgery and other body contouring surgeries after significant weight loss, we aim for strategic scar placements whenever we can.
 We aim to hide the incision line where a swimsuit or undergarment would cover it, when possible.
-But sometimes the incision line [has to be in an area where it will be visible, in order to get good contouring results.”
+But sometimes the incision line has to be in an area where it will be visible, in order to get good contouring results.”